litzinger/URL-Helper/README.md

 ## Variables

 ### {is_ajax_request}
-check to see if the current page was requested via ajax.
+Check to see if the current page was requested via ajax.

 ### {last_segment}
-returns the very last segment in the URI, even if it's a pagination segment
+Returns the very last segment in the URI, even if it's a pagination segment

 ### {last_segment_absolute}
-returns the very last segment in the URI, but 2nd to last if the last is a pagination segment
+Returns the very last segment in the URI, but 2nd to last if the last is a pagination segment

 ### {last_segment_id}
-returns the ID of the last segment, in the case of /seg1/seg2/seg3/ it will return "3"
+Returns the ID of the last segment, in the case of /seg1/seg2/seg3/ it will return "3"

 ### {last_segment_absolute_id}
-return the ID of the last segment, or 2nd to last if the last is a pagination segment.
+Return the ID of the last segment, or 2nd to last if the last is a pagination segment.
 In the case of ### /seg1/seg2/seg3/P5 it will return "3"

 ### {parent_segment}
 Will return the 2nd to last segment in the URI.
 In the case of /seg1/seg2/seg3/, it will return "seg2"

 ### {parent_segment_id}
-returns the ID of the 2nd to last segment, in the case of /seg1/seg2/seg3/ it will return "2"
+Returns the ID of the 2nd to last segment, in the case of /seg1/seg2/seg3/ it will return "2"

 ### {parent_segment_absolute}
-returns the 2nd to last segment in the URI, but 3rd to last if the last is a pagination segment
+Returns the 2nd to last segment in the URI, but 3rd to last if the last is a pagination segment

 ### {parent_segment_absolute_id}
-return the ID of the 2nd to last segment, or 3rd to last if the last is a pagination segment.
+Return the ID of the 2nd to last segment, or 3rd to last if the last is a pagination segment.
 In the case of ### /seg1/seg2/seg3/P5 it will return "2"

 ### {all_parent_segments}
 seg1/seg2/seg3 - Will return seg1/seg2